Surveying

 • Amongst the Shans - by Archibald Ross Colquhoun, 1885.
 1

-• A Thousand Miles on an Elephant in the Shan States - by Holt Samuel Hallett, 1890.
-2
+• A Thousand Miles on an Elephant in the Shan States - Holt Samuel Hallett, 1890.2

 Both books are exploration books; written in the same period and style.
 Holt Samuel Hallett's book is mainly about surveying possible railroad routes and has detailed maps; Archibald Ross Colquhoun's book is more about the people and tribes of Northern Thailand, sometimes in exhausting detail.
 They both have colourful descriptions of markets, clothing, and habits of the Southeast-Asian population at the end of the 19th century.
 In a sense these books are the forerunners of modern travel blogs and books.